EricSchles/pdf_search/README.md

 `python run.py` from the root directory of this repo

+To build the image:

-`sudo docker build -t ericschles/elasticpython:v0.0.1 .`
+`sudo docker build -t [docker id from docker hub]/elasticpython:v0.0.1 .`

+To run the image as is:
+`sudo docker pull ericschles/elasticpython:v0.0.1`

 `sudo docker run -d -p 5000:5000 ericschles/elasticpython:v0.0.1 --name example_run`